Jazlan06/modest-blooming/prompt.md

 wait here the the flow /cart there will be all items it's quantity, so in price tehre's total mrp then discount on mrp , then coupon if any , then delivery charge and then it's all sum, so in/cart when place order is clicked it pushes the router to /address?redirect=payement with all details of cart and price so in /address user can select in which address he wants the delivery and when continued he'll be pushed to /payment page where he can choose his payment method and pay successfully using razorpay.
 U got the flow?

+##
+🔹 Correct Flow (Payment-First)

+/cart

+User clicks Place Order.

+Do NOT create an order in DB.

+Save cart details + price + coupon + delivery info in localStorage (or state).

+Redirect to /address?redirect=payment.

+/address

+User selects the delivery address.

+On Proceed to Payment:

+Save the selected address in localStorage (or merge into existing checkout object).

+Do NOT create the order in DB yet.

+Redirect to /payment.

+/payment

+Fetch checkout data from localStorage.
+This now includes:

+Cart items

+Address

+Total amount, coupon, delivery charge, etc.

+Create a Razorpay order using this data, but still don’t save to DB.

+User completes payment via Razorpay.

+Payment success handler

+On successful payment, call backend endpoint /orders/create-after-payment (or reuse /orders with new logic) with payment details + checkout data.

+Backend creates the order in DB with status completed.

+Return order ID to frontend for confirmation page.

+##
+🔹 Frontend Changes

+cart.js – only save checkout info, redirect to /address.

+address.js – save selected address in localStorage, redirect to /payment.

+payment.js – after Razorpay payment success, send full checkout data + payment info to backend to create the order.